manzoorqirat-boop/TanaBanaApp/README.md

   button and row-tap-to-edit are both gone — this was the actual bug this audit found, so it's worth specifically re-verifying rather than assuming the fix landed correctly.
+- Job Work: full cycle end to end — dispatch RM to a worker (confirm it's rejected if quantity exceeds on-hand stock), receive FG back against that dispatch with a consumed/wastage/returned split, confirm the conversion charge preview matches what gets saved, mark the receipt paid, and check the worker's Account drill-down shows both the dispatch and receipt in its timeline with the RM balance at that CMO reflecting the consumption.
+Also try reversing an unconsumed dispatch and confirm the stock warning behavior if you reverse one that's already been partly drawn against.

 ## Phase 4 — RoleGate, offline banner, app icon/splash